PanZWarzywniaka/lol-team-creator/README.md

 ## General info

-Simple web app that helps generating teams for Leauge of Legends:tm: custom games.

-The App queries euw.whatismymmr.com to get player's match making ranking and then generates most balanced teams of 5.
+The App queries [WhatIsMyMMR](https://euw.whatismymmr.com) to get player's match making ranking and then generates teams of 5 with smallest possible skill disparity.

 ## Technologies